 How many jobs are available in the public utilities industry?

-The utility industry is a broad sector that includes businesses that generate, transmit, and distribute electricity, natural gas, water, and sewage.
+The utility industry include businesses that generate, transmit, and distribute electricity, natural gas, water, and sewage.
 While the industry has seen some consolidation in recent years, it still consists of thousands of companies of all sizes.
 According to the latest data from the Bureau of Labor Statistics, there are over 500,000 open positions in the public utilities industry.

 This figure includes both full-time and part-time positions, as well as temporary and seasonal jobs.
 The vast majority of these openings are for entry level jobs, such as line workers and customer service representatives.